Image: front cover

 America stands at a precipice; limitless consumption, reckless economics, and disregard for the environment have put the country on a collision course with disaster.
 It's up to a younger generation to rebuild according to new forms of organization, and Share or Die is a collection of messages from the front lines.

-From urban Detroit to central Amsterdam, and from worker co-operatives to nomadic communities, an astonishing variety of recent graduates and 20-something experimenters are finding (and sharing) their own answers to negotiating the new economic order.
+From urban Detroit to central Amsterdam, and from worker co-operatives to nomadic communities, an astonishing variety of recent graduates and twenty-something experimenters are finding (and sharing) their own answers to negotiating the new economic order.
 Their visions of a shared future include:

 • Collaborative consumption networks instead of private ownership